 The site features marked walks around this mound-spring area and informative plaques provide excellent information about this historic area.

 William Creek was established as a coaling station for the Old Ghan railway line in 1889 and boasted a general store and a pub with a dining room for train passengers.

 The Old Ghan’s heyday was during World War II, when the number of trains per week leapt from three to as many as 56!

-At William Creek there’s a sandy track leading to ABC and Halligan Bays on Lake Eyre, and another runs from just north of Marree, via Muloorina Station to another part of the Lake.
+At William Creek there’s a sandy track leading to ABC and Halligan Bays on Lake Eyre, but as at mid-2023 there were locked property gates on this track.

-From here it’s a mostly good gravel and sand road to Lake Eyre, but the surface is badly corrugated over the last 10 kilometres.
-Along the route is a sombre memorial to a German tourist who perished of thirst here in 1998.
+Before the gates is a sombre memorial to a German tourist who perished of thirst here in 1998.

-Halligan Bay comes as a pleasant surprise after the brown and grey waste of ABC Bay.
+While you can’t curently drive to Halligan Bay it used to come as a pleasant surprise after the brown and grey waste of ABC Bay.
 At Halligan Bay the lake edge is made up of vegetated, low dunes that run down to the salt encrusted, silt lake surface.
 Halligan Bay is the lowest point in Australia, at 15.2 metres below sea level.

 The run to Lake Eyre through Muloorina Station is graded dirt and is generally easy going, apart from some corrugated sections, occasional deep ruts and sandy stretches.

 The track cuts through the modern Dog Fence and later, through an alignment of the original Fence.